It was like a dozen cultures had been put in a furnace to create the most beautiful, chaotic stained glass window you will ever see.

 Guilds and Factions

-There are four major trading companies that operate out of Brinewatch: Ironfoot Imports & Exports, The Justor Trading Company, The Lorelai Collective and Clankbolt's Cargo.
+There are four major trading companies that operate out of Brinewatch: Ironfoot Imports & Exports, The Sisters of the Sea (formerly The Justor Trading Company), The Lorelai Collective and Clankbolt's Cargo.
 Roughly four fifths of all trade is done through those companies and the remaining one fifth by smaller operations or illicitly by persons operating outside of the Traders Guild.

 Post Cataclysm WarsMohzall's splitting of the eastern coast had a major impact on Brinewatch.
 What was once a relatively small port became the most accessible place to dock.
 The sea between the mainland and Eastern Isle has been incessantly violent and therefore impassible ever since that fateful event nearly six hundred years ago, which means that traders from far off lands to the East have to sail all the way around the island and make call at the most south-easterly corner of Aldenia instead: Brinewatch.
 In the following years, Brinewatch rapidly expanded to accommodate this surge in visitors.

-Brinewatch is built on a small peninsula in the most south-easterly corner of the continent.
+Brinewatch is built on a small peninsula in the most south-easterly corner of the continent, that eventually tapers to curved point where one would find the Brinewatch Lighthouse.
 The land itself rises from the coast and peaks where the two slopes on either side meet.
 The sloped nature of the peninsula gives way to a much flatter spread as you travel further inland.
-The sea to the east bubbles with latent anger, just midly influenced by The Raging Sea that separates Aldenia from The Eastern Isle.
+The sea to the north-east bubbles with latent anger, just mildly influenced by The Raging Sea that separates Aldenia from The Eastern Isle.
 The seas the south are much more typical and their choppiness is entirely dependant on the weather.

 Brinewatch's only natural resources come from the mining of slate and even then that's mostly handled by the mining villages to the west but still fall under the Yolassi family's jurisdiction.
 Other than that, much like most of Aldenia, Brinewatch is self sufficient food-wise thanking to the rich farming land to the north-west.